New York Pedestrian Accident Lawyer

 Unfortunately, being a pedestrian in New York City can be dangerous.
 According to the New York City Department of Transportation, nearly half of all traffic fatalities involve a pedestrian (which includes bicyclists, runners, skateboarders, and rollerbladers).

 While pedestrian accidents at intersections are common in New York, injuries can also occur in parking lots, when a person is exiting a bus or taxi, on the side of the road while a pedestrian is jogging or walking, and on streets that do not have an obviously marked crosswalk.

 If you or a close family member has sustained serious injuries as a pedestrian, an experienced New York City pedestrian accident attorney can help you understand your rights and the process of recovering compensation through a personal injury lawsuit.
 New York imposes a strict statute of limitations to file a pedestrian accident claim.
-To speak with a skilled New York pedestrian accident lawyer today, call 212.869.3500 or request a free lawyer consultation by completing the form below.
+To speak with a skilled New York pedestrian accident lawyer today, call 212.869.3500 or request a free consultation with a New York pedestrian accident lawyer at Jacob Fuchsberg Law Firm by completing the form below.

 Common Types Of Pedestrian Accident Injuries

 Sadly, death is the most serious outcome of a crash between a motor vehicle and a pedestrian.
 A recent report by the Governors Highway Safety Administration indicates that nearly 6,000 pedestrians are fatally injured across the United States each year.
 The numbers continue to rise every year, largely attributed to distracted driving or a driver’s lack of attention.